The Short Story

 The University of Georgia’s doctoral program allowed me to study research related to the teaching and learning in depth.
 In addition, I was able to take a number of graduate courses in mathematics and statistics.
 My time teaching had helped me develop a deep understanding of mathematics and I had learned to study, so my experience in these courses was drastically different than in my undergraduate program.
 I also developed a deep interest in learning how to teach emergent bilingual students (English learners) effectively.
 As a teacher in Florida, I had a number of students who were gaining proficiency in English while learning mathematics and I felt that I had not taught them effectively.
 Reading and conducting research in this area connected to my family’s background and my experiences as a teacher and I was excited to spend a career continuing to learn more!

 After I graduated from UGA in 2012 I accepted a position as an assistant professor in mathematics education at the University of Missouri.
-In this position I continue to research teachers’ use of curriculum broadly, and with emergent bilinguals in particular.
-I also teach a number of courses or preservice teachers, inservice teachers, and graduate students.
-I have remained at Mizzou due to the strength of our program and faculty.
-Columbia, Missouri is also a great place to live!
+In this position I continued to research teachers’ use of curriculum broadly, and with emergent bilinguals in particular.
+I also taught a number of courses or preservice teachers, inservice teachers, and graduate students.
 In the summer of 2018 I was awarded tenure and promotion to associate professor.
+I also served on faculty senate and was the Director of the MU Partnership for Educational Renewal (MPER).

-Currently, I am an associate professor in mathematics education (I was awarded tenure and promotion in the summer of 2018), the PI on an NSF-Funded grant studying flipped mathematics instruction, and the co-creator (along with my friend and frequent collaborator Sam Otten) of the Two-Minute Teacher’s Guide.
+Currently, I am an associate professor in mathematics education (I was awarded tenure and promotion in the summer of 2018), the PI on an NSF-Funded grant called the Practice-Driven Professional Development (PDPD) Study, and the co-creator (along with my friend and frequent collaborator Sam Otten) of the Two-Minute Teacher’s Guide.

 In my free time I enjoy gardening, hanging with my husband and two dogs, running, and being outdoors.